Related

 Reports by the Japanese government to WTO

-Statistics on shares and number of tenders won by foreign based bidders in various tender categories.
-Covers only tenders falling under the WTO regime.
-Limited to tenders issues by national and regional government entities.
+Japan's reports to the WTO used to include statistics on shares and number of tenders won by foreign based bidders in various tender categories.
+In recent years only general information is provided.
+Covers only tenders falling under the WTO framework and is limited to tenders issued by national and regional government entities.

 Link: WTO, Statistics reports under Article XiX:5 of the GPA